 Increasingly sophisticated and connected medical devices are driving improvements in convenience and care.
 For example, wire-free adhesive heart monitors can now capture cardiac data and transmit it to a patient’s doctor, and pacemakers can relay data wirelessly to a patient’s smartphone.

 Of course, there are no guarantees when it comes to drug development and medical discoveries.
 Behind every breakthrough is often a series of failures.
 Yet, innovation in the pipeline today is hard to ignore.
 For investors, a few overall considerations:

-- The big picture: The macro environment may be favorable to the health care sector as we transition into the next phase of the economic cycle.
-In fact, markets have tended to reward quality stocks during this transitional period—and overall, the health care sector has a lot of companies with strong balance sheets, high profitability, dividend income and capital return.
+- The big picture: The macro environment may be favorable to the health care sector as overall technology costs continue to decline and we transition into a less interconnected world in which the U.S. may need to shore up its own ability to provide access to supplies and treatments.
+What’s more, the health care sector has a lot of companies with strong balance sheets, high profitability and dividend income.

-- Value: The less-expensive areas of health care such as pharma, biotech and services may present opportunity if innovation post-pandemic revives growth for the sector.
+- Value: The less-expensive areas of health care such as pharma, biotech and services may present opportunity if innovation continues propelling growth for the sector.
 But it could vary from company to company based on industry trends, research and development, approvals and other factors—as opposed to broad tailwinds.

 - Growth: In search of potential bargains?
 Growth-style health care tech stocks have been trading at a premium relative to other sectors in health care, but at a discount compared to other growth-oriented sectors of the broader market, such as pure tech, where stocks have continued to see rich valuations.

 - Risk and reward: Rather than going all-in on value or growth strategies in health care, consider diversifying your exposure to achieve the right balance of risk and reward for your portfolio.